-We have helped hundreds of accident victims for over 30 years and understand your needs and concerns.
-Before settling a claim with an insurance company or driver, it is important to know your legal rights and responsibilities as well as the full extent of your injuries and damages.
-Call us today at (805) 962-2022 to discuss your case and talk about your options.
+Before settling a claim with an insurance company or driver, you should know your legal rights as well as the full extent of your injuries and damages.
+Call (805) 962-2022 to discuss your case with a legal professional in a free consultation.

-Our lawyers have represented clients who were seriously injured in a variety of accidents, including those caused by:
+Our personal injury attorneys have represented pedestrians who were seriously injured in a variety of accidents, including those caused by:

 - negligent drivers;